holoviz/panel/README.md

 ### Other environments

 If your development environment offers embedded Python processes but does not support ipywidgets or Jupyter "comms" (communication channels), you will notice that some or all interactive functionality is missing.
 Some widgets that operate only in JavaScript will work fine, but others require communication channels between JavaScript and Python.
 In such cases you can either request ipywidgets or Panel support from the editor or environment, or else use the Editor + Server approach above.

+## License

+hvPlot is completely free and open-source.
+It is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

+## Support & Feedback

+Get support from or provide feedback to the [HoloViz Community](https://holoviz.org/community.html).

 ## Sponsors